Johnny Cecotto Jr.

-Johnny Amadeus Cecotto (born 9 September 1989), more commonly known as Johnny Cecotto Jr., is a former racing driver.
-He races with a Venezuelan licence but holds both German and Venezuelan nationality.
-He is the son of former racing driver and motorcycle world champion Johnny Cecotto.
+Johnny Amadeus Cecotto (born 9 September 1989), more commonly known as Johnny Cecotto Jr., is a Venezuelan and German former racing driver.
+He competed in nine seasons of the GP2 Series and won four races, and also tested in Formula One for Force India and Toro Rosso.
+He is the son of former F1 driver and motorcycle world champion Johnny Cecotto.